Your Guide to Colon Resections in Sarasota: From Diagnosis to Recovery

 Preparation may include:

-Bowel prep :cleansing your colon with laxatives similar to a colonoscopy preparation.
-It usually involves antibiotics to reduce bacterial load and decrease risk of infection at the anastomosis
+Bowel Prep: Cleansing your colon with laxatives similar to a colonoscopy preparation.
+It usually involves antibiotics to reduce bacterial load and decrease the risk of infection at the anastomosis.

 Always follow your surgeon's instructions carefully and ask questions about what to expect.